Improving measurement error and representativeness in nonprobability surveys: Introduction

-It is well-established in the literature that applying the aforementioned methods on the nonprobability surveys make them more representative of the finite population, but such methods are developed under the assumption that the survey responses are accurate. \cite{KML} point out that there is significant measurement error in online commercial nonprobability surveys (termed as opt-in in short) and bias owing to reasons other sampling error should not be overlooked.
-This research is motivated by the 2021 Benchmarking Study (\cite{PEW}), designed by the Pew Research Center (refer to as Pew, in short) to determine accuracy of online surveys on general population estimates for all adults in the United States (U.S.) as well as key demographic subgroups such as age, race, gender, education, etc. The benchmarks are obtained from large government surveys such as the American Community Survey (ACS), the Current Population Survey (CPS) and others. \cite{KML} observe that even after calibration, in case of opt-in surveys, responses from certain subgroups are highly biased - this is not the case for probability surveys, where the estimates are close to the benchmarks.
-The reason behind this is attributed to `bogus responding', i.e., replying `Yes’ regardless of the question.
-These responses are basically insincere, causing high measurement error in opt-in surveys.
-For details on the bogus responding literature, we refer to \cite{bogus}.
+It is well-established in the literature that applying data integration methods make nonprobability surveys more representative of the finite population, but such methods are developed under the assumption that the survey responses are accurate. \cite{KML} point out that {a significant amount of measurement error is present in online commercial nonprobability surveys} (referred to as opt-in, in short) and bias owing to reasons {other than sampling error} should not be overlooked.
+This research is motivated by the 2021 Benchmarking Study (\cite{PEW}), designed by the Pew Research Center (referred to as Pew, in short) to determine accuracy of online surveys on general population estimates for all adults in the United States (U.S.) as well as key demographic subgroups such as age, race, gender, education, etc. The benchmarks are obtained from large government surveys such as the American Community Survey (ACS), the Current Population Survey (CPS), among others. \citet{KML} observe that even after calibration, responses from certain subgroups in opt-in surveys remained highly biased—unlike in probability surveys, where the corresponding estimates are closely aligned with benchmark values.
+The reason behind this is attributed to `bogus responding', {e.g. replying `Yes’ regardless of the question}.
+These responses are basically insincere / fraudulent survey answers, causing high measurement error in opt-in surveys.
+For details on the bogus responding literature, we refer the reader to \cite{bogus}.